jeremymiller00/bokeh_tools/docs/medium_article.md

 h.filtered_histotabs(df.fillna(0, axis=1), 'nevents', 'final_cc_cname_DI', log_scale=True)
 ```

-I chose to plot on a log scale because the data approach an exponential dostribution.
+I chose to plot on a log scale because the data approach an exponential distribution.
 I also simply filled null values with zero for demonstration purposes (not always a good idea!)

-And now you should have some nifty tabbed histgrams to share!
+And now you should have some nifty tabbed histograms to share!
 Please modify the code as you see fit, customize it to your needs, and write some docstrings and comments!
 My fully commented code can be found [here](https://github.com/jeremymiller00/bokeh_tools)

 Thanks for reading!